 Recommendation 8.1 of the Corporate Governance Principles and Recommendations, recommends that the remuneration committee should comprise a majority of independent Directors.
 The Remuneration and Nomination Committee as currently composed complies with this recommendation.
 The Remuneration and Nomination Committee has four members.
-Three are independent: Eric Barr and Neil Osborne, as independent Directors, and Andrew Hanson as an external consultant (until June 2022).
+Three are independent: Eric Barr and Neil Osborne, as independent Directors, and an independent external consultant.
 Ian Robinson, Executive Chairman, is the other member.
 The Committee is chaired by Eric Barr.